SansGuidon/bookmarks/README.md

 * [HTML_CodeSniffer](https://squizlabs.github.io/HTML_CodeSniffer/) - Accessibility Auditor Bookmarklet | Check that your HTML code conforms to your coding standard
 * [Readable](https://www.webfx.com/tools/read-able/) - Free readability test tool | Quick and easy way to test the readability of your work (text).
 * [NoCoffee](https://chrome.google.com/webstore/detail/nocoffee/jjeeggmbnhckmgdhmgdckeigabjfbddl) - A Chrome extension, helpful for understanding the problems faced by people with slight to extreme vision problems. **See also** : [Official website](https://accessgarage.wordpress.com)
-* [The A11Y Project](https://a11yproject.com/checklist/) - Checklist : Determine how accessible your site is

 ## Design Humor
 * [Jon Moore](https://medium.com/ux-power-tools/100-excuses-for-designers-517344cdd910) - 100 Excuses for Designers, Because sometimes you need one!